johnpeart/johnpeart.github.io/src/posts/blogpost/2021-05-01-eurovision-first-listens.md

   final: false
   final-runningorder: 0
   commentary: |
-    "*Is this what you wanted?*", Vincent asks in this slightly angry, impassioned song that's seemingly about the end of a relationship.
+    "*Is this what you wanted?*", Vincent asks in this slightly angry, impassioned song that’s seemingly about the end of a relationship.

     Sorry, *Vince*.
 No. It isn't.

-    It's certainly a well put-together ballad, but a ballad nonetheless; and I only want happiness in my Eurovision 2021.
+    It’s certainly a well put-together ballad, but a ballad nonetheless; and I only want happiness in my Eurovision 2021.

 - country: "Azerbaijan"
   emoji: "🇦🇿"